 Using advanced algorithms incorporating a combination of the features and indicators from the three previous phases, the system produces a final score with a high degree of efficacy, determining whether the recipient should perceive the message as trusted or untrusted.

 To support this modeling, Agari leverages the elasticity enabled by its cloud native architecture to drive over 300 million model updates daily, allowing the system to maintain a real-time understanding of email behavioral patterns.

-Agari Identity Intelligence was developed as the core of the next generation of advanced threat protection for email, taking a new approach to detecting modern, sophisticated, identity-based attacks.
-Identity Intelligence leverages a variety of email telemetry sources, including insights from over 2 trillion emails annually, that incorporate local context for a specific company.
-Organizations that are protected by Identity Intelligence are well positioned to be protected against the latest attacks of today and the next evolution of attacks that we expect to see in the future.
+The Agari Identity Graph was developed as the core of the next generation of advanced threat protection for email, taking a new approach to detecting modern, sophisticated, identity-based attacks.
+The Identity Graph leverages a variety of email telemetry sources, including insights from over 2 trillion emails annually, that incorporate local context for a specific company.
+Organizations that are protected by the Identity Graph are well positioned to be protected against the latest attacks of today and the next evolution of attacks that we expect to see in the future.